-- Legal Department (including Group Governance and Group Data Privacy) is an infrastructure function that is mandated to provide legal advice to the Management Board, the Supervisory Board (to the extent it does not give rise to conflict of interest), business divisions and infrastructure functions and to support the Management Board in setting up and guarding the Group's governance and control frameworks in respect of the Bank's legal, internal corporate governance and data privacy risks.
-This includes in particular but without limitation: - Advising the Management Board and Supervisory Board on legal aspects of their activities - Providing legal advice to all Deutsche Bank units to facilitate adherence to legal and regulatory requirements in relation to their activities respectively - Supporting other Deutsche Bank units in managing the DB Group's interactions with regulatory authorities - Engaging and managing external lawyers used by DB Group - Managing the DB Group's litigation and contentious regulatory matters, (including contentious HR matters), and managing the Group's response to external regulatory enforcement investigations - Advising on legal aspects of internal investigations - Setting the global governance framework for the Group, facilitating its cross-unit application and assessing its implementation - Developing and safeguarding efficient corporate governance structures suitable to support efficient decision making, to align risk and accountability on the basis of clear and consistent roles and responsibilities - Maintaining DB Group's framework for policies and procedures and serve as guardian for Group policies and procedures - Ensuring appropriate quality assurance around all of the above - NFRM Product Governance oversees the New Product Approval ("NPA") and Systematic Product Review ("SPR") cross-risk processes forming a control framework designed to manage the risks associated with the implementation of new products and services, changes in products and services during their lifecycles and, the process by which they are systematically reviewed.
+- The Legal Department (including Group Governance and Group Data Privacy) is an independent infrastructure function mandated to provide legal advice to the Management Board, the Supervisory Board (to the extent it does not give rise to conflict of interest), business divisions and infrastructure functions and to support the Management Board in setting up and guarding the Group's governance and control frameworks in respect of the Bank's legal, internal corporate governance and data privacy risks.
+This includes in particular, but not limited to: - Advising the Management Board and Supervisory Board on legal aspects of their activities - Providing legal advice to all Deutsche Bank units to facilitate adherence to legal and regulatory requirements in relation to their activities respectively, including to support their interactions with regulatory authorities - Engaging and managing external lawyers used by DB Group - Managing the DB Group's litigation and contentious regulatory matters, (including contentious HR matters), and managing the DB Group's response to external regulatory enforcement investigations - Advising on legal aspects of internal investigations - Setting the global governance framework for DB Group, facilitating its cross-unit application and assessing its implementation - Developing and safeguarding efficient corporate governance structures suitable to support efficient decision making, to align risk and accountability based on clear and consistent roles and responsibilities - Maintaining DB Group's framework for policies, procedures, and framework documents and acting as guardian for Group policies and procedures as well as framework documents - Advising on data privacy laws, rules and regulations and maintaining DB Group's data privacy risk and control framework - Ensuring appropriate quality assurance around all of the above - NFRM Product Governance oversees the New Product Approval ("NPA") and Systematic Product Review ("SPR") cross-risk processes forming a control framework designed to manage the risks associated with the implementation of new products and services, changes in products and services during their lifecycles and, the process by which they are systematically reviewed.
 Applicable bank-wide, the cross-risk processes cover different stages of the product lifecycle with NPA focusing on pre-implementation and SPR on post-implementation.
 Pre-implementation, the primary objective of the NPA process is to ensure proper assessment of all risks, both financial and non-financial, in NPA relevant products and services, as well as related processes and infrastructure.
 Post-implementation, the SPR process focuses on the periodic review of all products to determine if they are to remain live or need to be modified or withdrawn.